yusagit/DSF/README.md

 # DSF
-CUB Data Science as a Field Final Report
+This repository is to keep and download a final report of the course "Data Science as a Field" @CUB